Home » Sculpture » Easy Model Magic Food Sculpture Art Project

 black and white radial design on small paper plate.

-This radial design method is great for kids about 8 and older.
-If doing one on one with a child, I am sure they could do it.
+This radial design method is excellent for kids about 8 and older.
+If doing one-on-one with a child, any age could complete.

-If you are doing this with a younger class (say under 3rd grade), then I would just let them design the plate however they want but only with black and white.
+If you are doing this with a younger class (say, under 3rd grade), I would just let them design the plate however they want, but only in black and white.
 You can still encourage them to create variety by color in and around the shapes.

 Step 10: Use a hot glue gun to attach the Model Magic food sculpture to the plate.